You will learn

+Learn best practices around improving conversion rates so that you can grow your brand with Klaivyo.
 Email conversion rates measure how often subscribers become customers after engaging with your email content.
 When you send a campaign that results in a low conversion rate, refine your sending and focus on content that resonates best with your audience.
-In this article, you will learn best practices around improving conversion rates so that you can grow your brand.

-Note this article focuses on email conversion rates.
-If you are interested in learning more about SMS performance indicators, head to Campaign SMS and MMS Benchmarks for guidance.
+Note that this article focuses on email conversion rates.
+For SMS performance indicators, learn more about campaign SMS and MMS benchmarks.

 Your conversion rate measures how often your subscribers convert to customers after receiving your email.
 You can set a specific conversion window in Klaviyo so that any conversion that occurs after a subscriber interacts with your email content and then purchases within that timeframe will be considered a conversion.

 Below is the calculation for conversion rate in Klaviyo:

 The number of conversions attributed to your email divided by the number of recipients.